sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 ```

 ### Bandage
 Bandage is an assembly visualization software.
-Install it by visiting [this link] (https://github.com/rrwick/Bandage/releases/), and downloading the version appropriate for your device.
+Install it by visiting [this link](https://github.com/rrwick/Bandage/releases/), and downloading the version appropriate for your device.

 ### Prokka